 Visit a paradise for tea lovers.

 Chiang Mai is one of the famous tea plantation cities in the world.
 The northern part of Thailand is a perfect location to grow the fresh tea.
-If you are looking to taste the Thai local fresh tea, Araksa Tea Garden could be a heaven for you!
+If you are looking to taste the Thai local fresh tea, Araksa Tea Garden is the place to go!

 You will be impressed by not only the tasty and aromatic tea but also the stunning plantation view.
-The lush tea plants are lined up on the hillside providing a wonderful scene for every visitor.
+The lush tea plants are lined up on the hillside providing a wonderful scene.

-You can pick the tea leaves and make a drink by yourself regarding the explanation by the host.
+You can pick the tea leaves and make a drink by yourself following the explanation by the host.

 The Araksa Tea Garden is best for those who are seeking for an authentic tea experience.